 On September 11, 2001, the world learned that the U.S. embassy attacks were merely a prelude to a far more devastating strike against the United States.
 On that day, 19 al Qaeda terrorists deftly exploited weaknesses in U.S. domestic security and hijacked four U.S. airliners that they flew into the World Trade Center towers in New York; the Pentagon in Arlington, Virginia; and a rural field in western Pennsylvania.
 Four thousand people were killed in the almost simultaneous attacks and 10,000 were wounded.
 On October 7, America struck back with Operation Enduring Freedom, the U.S.-led international effort to oust the Taliban regime in Afghanistan, destroy the al Qaeda network based there, and capture bin Laden dead or alive.

 On May 2, 2011, bin Laden was killed by U.S. Navy SEALs.
-He was said to have been buried at sea.
+He was buried at sea.